rjdmoore/fictrac/README.md

 FicTrac was originally developed by researchers at the [Queensland Brain Institute](http://qbi.uq.edu.au/) at the University of Queensland, Australia for tracking honeybees and fruit flies during closed-loop tethered walking experiments, but it has since proved useful for tracking a wide range of animals with different movement speeds, tracking ball diameters and patterns, and visual stimuli.

-You'll find everything you need to [get started](getting-started) with FicTrac in the sections below.
+You'll find everything you need to [get started](#getting-started) with FicTrac in the sections below.
 You might also be interested in:
 * [Demo video](http://youtu.be/BeGYOEOdWjw) - What does FicTrac do??
 This 30s video will show you.
+* [Manual](http://link) - Usage, output data, parameters, recommendations, etc. If you have an issue, read this first.
+In fact read this anyway, then maybe you won't have any issues!
 * [Homepage](http://fictrac.rjdmoore.net) - Contact details for the main author/developer, links, and further info.
 * [Forum](http://www.reddit.com/r/fictrac/) - Subreddit for FicTrac users to share issues and advice.
 If you'd rather make a private enquiry, feel free to send me a message directly.
 * [Mailing list](http://fictrac.rjdmoore.net/mail.html) - Subscribe to receive important announcements and keep up to date with all things FicTrac.